 Note: DUHS applications will also be routed to the staff member's Associate Operating Officer or equivalent for review and approval.

-Prior to the first day of class:
+Prior to requesting reimbursement and within 90 days of the last day of class:

 - Enroll in direct deposit, if not currently enrolled

 - Submit your application through Duke@Work within 90 days of the last day of class or you will not be able to request reimbursement.
 Classes with different start dates must be submitted on separate applications in order to avoid processing complications and potential denial of your reimbursement requests.

 - Your application will then be routed to your manager(s) for approval through the iForms workflow process